vannguyengd/gooddata-ui/docs/19_webcomponents_authentication.md

 </script>
 ```

-See our documentation for more information on [GoodData.CN authentication].
+See our documentation for more information on [GoodData.CN authentication][2].

 ## Automatic authentication